davidromani/cookie-bundle/README.md

 - Integration with Doctrine ORM.
 - Fully featured twig display.
 - Twig and backend functions to check if consent is accepted.
+- Cookie versioning to force the user to reconsent.

 ## Installation
 1. Require the Bundle via Composer: